matildafransson/FastTomography/README.md

 is applied in the reconstruction step to increase the image quality.

 <u>**Data Rotation:**</u>
 (see Rotation folder)

 To ensure that all batteries have the same orientation, the volumes have been automatically rotated based on a feature location, and afterwards saved as .npy files for easier post-processing.

+path = full path to the main folder with reconstructions

+out_path =  path to the main folder where rotataed data should be saved

 Processing of reconstructed and rotated data is thereafter followed by 'Speed Retrieval' or 'Tracking of Metal Agglomerate Segmentation'.

 <u>**Metal Agglomerate Segmentation:**</u>

 Code for this has been developed by Matteo Venturelli and can be found in this Git repository: https://github.com/venturellimatteo/fasttomo

+Takes th rotated .npy files as input

 <u>**Speed-Retieval:**</u>